 TMS therapy is not only for Parkinson’s and can be effective for other conditions, such as anxiety, depression, OCD, Alzheimer’s, bipolar disorder, and more.

-If you are interested in learning more about TMS for Parkinson’s or other conditions, please feel free to contact Neuro Wellness Spa in Southern California to schedule a consultation appointment today!
+If you are interested in learning more about TMS therapy or any of our other services, please contact Neuro Wellness Spa today to schedule a consultation.